pprice/vscode-better-merge/README.md

  - `Previous conflict` - `Alm+M, Down Arrow` - Navigate to the previous conflict in the current file
  - `Accept all current` - Accpect all current changes in the current file
  - `Accept all incoming` - Accept all incoming changes in the current file
+ - `Accept all both` - Accept all changes as a "both" merge in the current file

 *NOTE*: All accept commands can be undone with Undo (`Ctrl+Z` / `Cmd+Z`)